Cleaning exhaust systems.

 Cleaning Exhaust systems:

-If the items are still mounted in your bike, you want to mask off, by whatever good means, the bike from the next step.
-You do NOT want any aluminum castings getting the strong cleaner on your castings, etc.
+If the items are still mounted on your bike, you want to mask off, by whatever good means (except sticky-backed tape!), the bike from the next step.
+I also use paper, cardboard, etc. You do NOT want any aluminum castings getting the strong spray cleaner on your castings, etc. The recommended stuff, below, can damage some paints.

-If you can, warm the parts to be cleaned.
-The hotter the parts, the faster the stuff works...but, never higher than water boiling temperature.
-WEAR SAFETY GOGGLES!!
-If any spray gets on you, WASH IT OFF, right now, NO waiting.
-KEEP IT OUT OF YOUR EYES.
-Try hard not to breathe the spray.
-Spray the surface generously.
-DO NOT BREATHE-IN, WHILE SPRAYING.
-How fast the chemical works depends a lot on temperature and that it remains wet.
-It is OK to use a foggy spray of water to keep the chemical wet, if it is showing signs of drying.
-In particularly bad instances, you want a thick layer plus you want it covered so it will stay wet, perhaps overnight.
-The chemical must be wet.
-It is better to do this job with the parts off the bike, but that may be inconvenient.
+Spray the surfaces generously.
+How fast the chemical works depends considerably on surface temperature and that it remains wet.
+It is OK to use a foggy spray of water to keep the chemical wet if it is showing signs of drying.
+In particularly bad instances, use a thick layer plus keep it covered so it will stay wet, perhaps overnight.
+The chemical must be kept wet.
+It is better to do this job with the parts off the bike, but that may be very inconvenient.
 After a while, perhaps 15 minutes or longer, wash off very thoroughly with water.
-Use a stiff floor scrubbing type of brush.
+Use a stiff floor scrubbing type of brush where you can.
 If the wet surface feels soapy/slippery, it is not washed off enough.

 How to drill plastics:

 Lexan & polycarbonates ....in general ....are somewhat easier to drill, as opposed to such as Lucite, Acrylic, etc. Hints on drilling & avoiding sudden grabbing & cracks from the drill bit on just about any plastic follow: